Sir Gaylord (USA)

 As an individual

-A dark bay, Sir Gaylord stood 16 hands.
-(While Great Thoroughbred Sires of the World gives his height as 16.2-1/2 as a juvenile, Charles Hatton's profile of him in the 1962 American Racing Manual states that Dr. Manuel Gilman measured him at 15.3-1/2 hands in the fall of his juvenile season.)
+A dark bay, Sir Gaylord stood 16.1 hands as a mature stallion.
+(While David Bay's profile of Sir Gaylord in Great Thoroughbred Sires of the World gives his height as 16.2-1/2 as a juvenile, Charles Hatton's profile of him in the 1962 American Racing Manual states that Dr. Manuel Gilman measured him at 15.3-1/2 hands in the fall of his juvenile season.)
 He was big-boned and strongly made but not coarse with exceptionally powerful hindquarters and a sloping croup similar to that of his granddam, Imperatrice.
 His head was masculine and clean-cut with a slightly convex profile.
 His legs were correct and his action was excellent, though he did not have a particularly long stride.
 His disposition was also good.
 His one limitation as a racehorse was that he did not handle off going well.

 As a stallion